-What is E-Procurement?
-EProcurement is a state wide Purchasing system for the state of North Carolina.
-College vendors that provide services and or goods to the college are required to register in the North Carolina EProcurement system.
+North Carolina E-Procurement is a state wide Purchasing system utilized by NC Community Colleges and other state agencies.
+All CPCC purchase orders are issued to vendors via NC E-Procurement.
+Vendors that provide services and or goods to CPCC are required to register in the NC E-Procurement System.

-E-Procurement job aids and training videos for employees: Job aids and training videos are available thru the E-Procurement website.
+E-Procurement job aids and training videos for employees: Job aids and training videos are available to CPCC employees thru the E-Procurement website.
 A username and password are required to access these training documents.
 Contact the E-Procurement helpdesk at 888-211-7440 option 1 to obtain a username and password.

-E-Procurement Trainings: A monthly E-Procurement training is offered.
+E-Procurement Trainings for CPCC employees: A monthly E-Procurement training is offered.
 Register thru LearnerWeb to attend as space is limited.
-Training dates are available on our Current Announcements page.
+Training dates are available on our Training page.

 Procurement staff will conduct additional trainings for a group of 10 or more.
 Contact your buyer once a group has been formed.